learn

 Area Map

-In each area there is a Representative and several Link Members.
+In each area of the UK there is a Representative and several Link Members.

-As some areas cover vast distances, it is not easy to meet up often, but Reps and Links try to keep in touch by phone, email, or letter.
+As some areas cover vast distances, it is not easy to meet up in person, but Reps and Links try to keep in touch by phone, email, zoom or letter.
 Members are welcome to attend meetings in other areas.

-Note – The Isle of Man, Channel Islands, Isles of Scilly, and Europe are also covered.
+Note – The Isle of Man, Channel Islands, Isles of Scilly, and Europe are also covered in this way.
+Members across the world are ‘met’ online and signposted to local support if possible.